AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 ### From matplotlib.pyplot library

 #### Beans
-We try to implement an algorithm where we calculate an approximation to the number 1 where the most distant numbers have a lower fitness by subtracting them at least 11 numbers more small have bigger fitness.
-Also tried to implement the same step but for a more noticeable difference using the factorial, however both cases fail.
+We try to implement an algorithm where we calculate an approximation to the number 1 where the most distant numbers have a lower fitness.
+First we tried subtracting them at least 11 numbers more small have bigger fitness.
+Second tried to implement the same step but for a more noticeable difference using the factorial, however both cases fail.

 The aleatority of the mutation can't take a well number into 0 to 9.
 The algorithm go to a result where all the chromosomes have the same quantity of information and in this case the crossover is unusuable.
-When a chromosome mutate if get less fitness the crossover copy to the others and the chromosome returns to a state as it was before mutual if the fitness is better is rarely because the algorithm take a long time to adapted the algorithm, we realize test of a poblation of 6 chromosomes that return the best fitness but in other case we only get less cases.
+When a chromosome mutate if get less fitness the crossover copy to the others and the chromosome returns to a state as it was before mutual if the fitness is better is rarely because the algorithm take a long time to adapted the algorithm, only in the first and second methods we get the best fitness by a population of 6 chromosomes.

+In this moment we get a retr
+By a third intent we get a teacher feedback to adjust some exercise parameters.

+In the third intent we implement a fitness function that only sum 10 if the gen of the chromosome be 1 for other numbers (0,2,3,4,5,6,7,8,9) the result is 0, the function get best results only if the probability of mutation be high (0.7).

+Then we tried new cases by the next values:

+poblation     100<br>
+fitness       20<br>
+P. Crossover  0.7<br>
+P. Mutation   0.1

+In the fourth intent we tried the next function:

+For a gen equal a 0 the fitness is 9<br>
+For a gen equal a 1 the fitness is 10<br>
+For a gen equal a 2 until 9 the fitness is 4

+The results are:<br>
+Generation with the best fitness in a chromsome 7237<br>
+422.85 seg -> printing fitness and gens.

+In the fifth intent we tried the next function:

+For a gen equal a 0 the fitness is 9<br>
+For a gen equal a 1 the fitness is 10<br>
+For a gen equal a 2 until 5 the fitness is 4<br>
+For a gen equal a 6 until 9 the fitness is 2

+The results are:
+Generation with the best fitness in a chromsome 2459<br>
+159.2 seg -> printing fitness and gens.

+In the sixth intent we tried the next function:

+For a gen equal a 0 the fitness is 6<br>
+For a gen equal a 1 the fitness is 10<br>
+For a gen equal a 2 until 4 the fitness is 6<br>
+For a gen equal a 5 until 7 the fitness is 4<br>
+For a gen equal a 8 and 9 the fitness is 2

+The results are:
+Generation with the best fitness in a chromsome 2521<br>
+135.82 seg -> printing fitness and gens.<br>
+In other intent the time was:<br>
+83.47 seg -> without print fitness and gens.

+Using the sixt intent, we tried a intent with a mutation probability of 0.01.

+The results are:<br>
+Generation with the best fitness in a chromsome 2521<br>
+135.82 seg -> printing fitness and gens.

+Using the sixt intent, we tried with two intents with a mutation probability of 0.001.

 ![grafic_3](https://github.com/AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/blob/main/img/grafico3.png)
 ### From matplotlib.pyplot library